pypa/packaging.python.org/source/guides/windows-applications-embedding.rst

 environment redirector, and finally the Python interpreter.
 Creating all these processes isn't cheap, and particularly for a small command line utility, it impacts application startup time noticeably.
-Furthermore, the entry point wrapper is a standard executable with a zipfile attached - because of this, the application cannot be signed in advance by the developer, and this is often seen as "suspicious" by virus scanners.
+Furthermore, the entry point wrapper is a standard executable with a ZIP file attached - because of this, the application cannot be signed in advance by the developer, and this is often seen as "suspicious" by virus scanners.
 If a scan is triggered, this can make the application even slower to start, as well as running the risk of "false